 , setRegDataSrc

-input) to be selected by the MUX! - Input 2 (
+to go into the reg file. - Input 2 (

 - Input 0 (the constant